Select therapeutic use:

 Indications for VIREAD ORAL POWDER:

-HIV-1 infection.
+HIV-1 infection, in combination with other antiretroviral agents.
 Chronic hepatitis B virus (HBV) in adults.

 May use tabs or oral pwd (if unable to swallow).
 Mix oral pwd with 2–4oz of soft food not requiring chewing (eg, applesauce, baby food, yogurt).
 HIV or HBV: ≥12yrs (≥35kg): 300mg once daily.
 Renal impairment: CrCl 30–49mL/min: 300mg every 48hrs; CrCl 10–29mL/min: 300mg every 72–96hrs; hemodialysis: 300mg every 7 days or after a total of 12hrs of dialysis; CrCl <10mL/min: not recommended.